 A young Rachel Green plays a hospital volunteer who becomes the leapee's future wife in "Nowhere to Run."

-Spencer Hastings and Ishi Nakamura can see Sam as Sam in "Another Mother" and "Temptation Eyes" respectively (and on the soundtrack album version of Dean Stockwell's "Alphabet Rap," Spencer is one of the children singing backup).
+Spencer Hastings and Ishi Nakamura can see Sam as Sam in "Another Mother" and "Temptation Eyes" respectively (and on the soundtrack album version of Dean Stockwell's "Alphabet Rap" from "Shock Theater" - which is thankfully very, very different from the TV version - Spencer is one of the children singing backup).